EdwardJXLi/hugo-theme-hydra/README.md

     # engine = "disqus" # in progress
 ```

-You can also enable/disable comments per post. in your posts' front matter, add:
+You can also enable/disable comments per post.
+In your posts' front matter, add:
 ```yaml
 comments: true
 ```

-The site config is ignored when `comments` option exists in front matter.
+The site config is ignored when the `comments` option exists in front matter.

 The default engine is disqus. **By now only disqus is supported in cactus.** I will add more options sooner or later.
 See [Comments Alternatives](https://gohugo.io/content-management/comments/#comments-alternatives)